-- tree mitigation fund at a rate of \$175.00 per caliper inch for the remainder of the caliper inches that the applicant opts not to plant on the subject property. - 2.
-Submit a tree removal permit before applying for a building permit and plant any required replacement trees on the subject property or pay the appropriate fees into the city's tree mitigation fund. - 3.
-Manual-watering is allowed as an alternative to installing a landscape irrigation system. - 4.
-A residential buffer wall, as regulated under subsection 144, Section 5.3-2(h) of the Code of Ordinances, is not required. - 5.
-Wheel stops shall be an acceptable manner to delineate parking spaces. - 6.
-A 5-foot planting strip in between parking rows as shown on the submitted exhibit is accepted as an alternative to the 180 square feet minimum area island requirement for single-row parking. - 7.
-Development of the site is to be in compliance with all of the standard construction requirements for the approved use at the time of construction permit, including drainage traffic impact analysis, driveway location, and landscaping that is not otherwise described.
+- 2. Before issuance of the building permit, a fee shall be paid to the city's tree mitigation fund at a rate of \$175.00 per caliper inch, for the remainder of the trees that would be required under the current code. - 3.
+Apply for a tree removal permit before applying for a building permit and plant any required replacement trees on the subject property or pay the appropriate fees into the city tree mitigation fund. - 4.
+Development of the site is to be in compliance with all of the standard construction requirements for the approved use at the time of construction permit, including drainage plans, traffic impact analysis, driveway location, and landscaping that is not otherwise described as part of an approved Type 2, Special Use Permit rezoning.